4-5 Arlington were built in 1860-1861, two of four houses (4-5-6-7 Arlington) built at about the same time.

 On May 17, 1860, Peleg Chandler and his partners entered into an agreement with William Carpenter, a carpenter, and Horace Jenkins, a mason, under which Carpenter and Jenkins agreed to build houses at 5 and 6 Arlington and, upon their completion, the partners agreed to sell Carpenter and Jenkins the land at a specified price.
-On May 18, 1860, William Lawrence and Henry Atkins entered into a separate agreement with Carpenter and Jenkins governing the design and construction of all four houses to be built (the agreement does not specify that the houses at 4 and 7 Arlington would be built by Carpenter and Jenkins, and they may have been built by someone else).
+On May 18, 1860, William Lawrence and Henry Atkins entered into a separate agreement with Carpenter and Jenkins governing the design and construction of all four houses.
+On June 9, 1860, William Carpenter and Henry Jenkins filed a Notice of Intention with the Board of Aldermen to build at 4-5-6 Arlington.
 On September 26, 1860, Seth Simmons, a carpenter and builder, bought the lot at 5 Arlington from the partners (with the consent of Carpenter and Jenkins) and may have taken charge of building the house there.

 The original owners wanted to ensure that their new homes would be harmonious in design, both with each other and with the other houses being built nearby.
 The property already was subject to restrictions contained in the deeds from the Commonwealth, but the owners added further stipulations in their May 1860 agreement, among them that “the front of said houses shall be of free stone and the height not less than three stories” and “the top of the cornice of main houses shall be fifty four feet high above sidewalk in Arlington Street, or as high as that of Geo.
 O. Hovey’s house Number 100 Beacon Street” and “the cornice and roof of all the houses shall be uniform, and shall conform to a plan to be hereinafter agreed upon.”
 4-5-6-7 Arlington were being built contemporaneously with the other houses on Arlington, and 100 Beacon was the closest completed house that could serve as a model of design.

-4-5-6-7 Arlington were completed in mid-1861.
-Consistent with the agreement among the owners, they were designed as a single symmetrical composition, with the two middle houses (5-6 Arlington) set slightly further back from the street than the two end houses (4 Arlington and 7 Arlington).
-The design complemented similar pavilion-style French Academic designs at 1-2-3 Arlington and 8-9-10-11 Arlington.
+4-5-6 Arlington were completed in mid-1861, and 7 Arlington was completed in late 1861 or in 1862.
+Consistent with the agreement among the owners, they were designed as a single symmetrical composition, with the end houses (4 Arlington and 7 Arlington) on wider lots and set slightly forward and more elaborate in design than the two middle houses (5-6 Arlington).
+The composition complemented similar pavilion-style French Academic designs at 1-2-3 Arlington and 8-9-10-11 Arlington.
 As originally built, there was a four foot wide passageway at the rear of 4, 5, and 6 Arlington, running parallel with Arlington, to provide access to the alley for all four houses.

-The facades of 4-5 Arlington have been significantly remodeled (in 1925-1926, when the two buildings were combined, and again in 1993-1994) and the mansard roofs removed, and 6-7 Arlington were demolished in 1929 and replaced with a ten-story apartment building and clubrooms for the Junior League.
+The facades of 4-5 Arlington have been significantly remodeled (in 1925-1926, when the two buildings were combined, and again in 1993-1994) and the mansard roofs removed.
+6-7 Arlington were demolished in 1929 and replaced with a ten-story apartment building and clubrooms for the Junior League.

 4 Arlington was built in 1860-1861 as the home of Henry Atkins, a grocer and importer of wines and spirits, and his wife, Elizabeth Cummings (Gay) Atkins.
 He purchased the land for the house on May 17, 1860.
 They previously had lived at 10 Bedford.